-The sponge is light, fluffy and infused with pumpkin and pumpkin spice.
-It’s colour is a beautiful autumnal orange which looks so pretty against the dark brown and chocolatey exterior.
+The donuts are light, fluffy, and infused with pumpkin and pumpkin pie spice and the colour is a beautiful autumnal orange!

 Once baked to perfection, they are dipped head first into rich, fudgy, chocolatey frosting then topped with whatever toppings you fancy.
 I used pecans and chocolate chips.